aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/sparkline/_index.md

 type: docs
 weight: 160
 url: /javascript-cpp/creating-sparklines/
-description: Create sparkline for Excel using Aspose.Cells for JavaScript via C++.
+description: Create a sparkline for Excel using Aspose.Cells for JavaScript via C++.
 ---

 ## **Insert a sparkline**
 {{% alert color="primary" %}}

 Sparkline is a tiny chart in a worksheet cell that provides a visual representation of data.
 Use sparklines to show trends in a series of values, such as seasonal increases or decreases, economic cycles, or to highlight maximum and minimum values.
 Position a sparkline near its data for greatest impact.
-There are three types of Sparkline: Line, Column and Stacked.
+There are three types of sparklines: Line, Column, and Stacked.

 {{% /alert %}}

-It’s simple to create a sparkline with Aspose.Cells for JavaScript via C++ with the following example codes:
+It’s simple to create a sparkline with Aspose.Cells for JavaScript via C++ using the following example code:

 ```html
 <!DOCTYPE html>